tangentstorm/tangentswarm/README.md

 ## How It Works

-1. Swarm checks if the requested branch exists in the configuration file
+1. TangentSwarm checks if the requested branch exists in the configuration file
 2. If not, it assigns a new port number and adds it to the configuration
 3. It creates a directory for the repository/branch if it doesn't exist
 4. It clones the repository and checks out the branch